-You are cordially invited to attend the 2023 Annual Meeting of Stockholders of Apollo Global Management, Inc. ("AGM").
-The Annual Meeting of Stockholders will be held virtually on October 6, 2023 at 9:30 a.m., Eastern Time, for the following purposes:
+You are cordially invited to attend the 2024 Annual Meeting of Stockholders of Apollo Global Management, Inc. ("AGM").
+The Annual Meeting of Stockholders will be held virtually on June 24, 2024 at 9:30 a.m., Eastern Time, for the following purposes:

 - To elect Marc Beilinson, James Belardi, Jessica Bibliowicz, Walter (Jay) Clayton, Michael Ducey, Kerry Murphy Healey, Mitra Hormozi, Pamela Joyner, Scott Kleinman, A.B.
-Krongard, Pauline Richards, Marc Rowan, David Simon, Lynn Swann, Patrick Toomey and James Zelter to the Board of Directors of AGM (the "Board of Directors") as directors, in each case, for a term of one year expiring at the annual meeting of stockholders of AGM to be held in 2024; - 2.
-To conduct an advisory vote to approve the compensation of AGM's named executive officers; - 3.
-To ratify the appointment of Deloitte & Touche LLP as AGM's independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 4.
+Krongard, Pauline Richards, Marc Rowan, David Simon, Lynn Swann, Patrick Toomey and James Zelter to the Board of Directors of AGM (the "Board of Directors") as directors, in each case, for a term of one year expiring at the annual meeting of stockholders of AGM to be held in 2025; - 2.
+To ratify the appointment of Deloitte & Touche LLP as AGM's independent registered public accounting firm for the fiscal year ending December 31, 2024; and - 3.
 To transact such other business as may properly come before the Annual Meeting of Stockholders, or any postponement or adjournment thereof

-Holders of AGM's common stock, par value \$0.00001 per share, of record at the close of business on August 11, 2023 are entitled to notice of, and to vote at, the Annual Meeting of Stockholders or any postponements or adjournments thereof.
+Holders of AGM's common stock, par value \$0.00001 per share, of record at the close of business on April 25, 2024 are entitled to notice of, and to vote at, the Annual Meeting of Stockholders or any postponements or adjournments thereof.